This event occurred in the past.

 Overland Park, KS 66210

-Make plans to recycle just about anything you can on Saturday, October 17, the Overland Park Fall 2015 Recycling Extravaganza.
+Make plans to recycle just about anything you can on Saturday, Oct.
+17, the Overland Park 2015 Recycling Extravaganza.

 It offers an opportunity to recycle more materials than ever before.

 You can bring:

 - Confidential documents, which will be destroyed on site by ProShred Security, and you can watch.
 The suggested donation for this service is $5 for a standard file box and $10 for larger quantities.